-Social and Cultural Impact: The citizens' life quality would improve since a better sewer performance would prevent overflows and odour problems, minimize the affectation to public roads thereby reducing its costs.
-Finally, the new technology is expected to improve sewer workers' health and safety since they will not have to enter into dangerous locations classified as confined spaces.
+Social and Cultural Impact: The citizens' life quality would improve since a better sewer performance would prevent overflows and odour problems, minimize the affectation to public roads thereby reducing costs.
+Finally, the new technology should improve sewer workers' health and safety since they will not have to enter into dangerous locations classified as confined spaces.

-Innovation Impact: the new technology is expected to really improve the current inspection methodology by reducing the health risks for workers and making it affordable to public administrations.
+Innovation Impact: The new technology will really improve the current inspection methodology by reducing the health risks for workers and making it affordable for public administrations.

-Ability to Execute: the new technology is expected to be really feasible and affordable to implement and include in the current inspection services.
+Ability to Execute: The new technology is really feasible and affordable to implement and include in the current inspection services.
 The public entity was not looking for a robot but for an innovative operational procedure to inspect and maintain the urban sewer.

-ARSI and SIAR consortia proposed their business plans at the beginning of the research and technological development procedure: a market overview, the exploitable results and IP rights management, the business model and exploitation plan and the economic viability for every company and institution involved the robot manufacturers (Idmind, Simtech Design,Ibak), the inspection services company (FCC) and the public entity (BCASA).
+ARSI and SIAR consortia presented their business plans at the beginning of the research and technological development procedure.
+Those proposed a market overview, the exploitable results and IP rights management, the business model and exploitation plan as well as the economic viability for every stakeholder involved: the robot manufacturers (Idmind, Simtech Design, Ibak), the inspection services company (FCC) and the public entity (BCASA).
 During the PDTI RTD phases, the economic viability of the solutions has been adapted.
 For example, the robot manufacturers looked for a robotic service instead of a robotic product; the public service company became the supplier and the public entity not only boosted the innovation but also reduced the costs of this public service.

-At the end of ECHORD++ there are two viable technical solutions - ARSI and SIAR - with complementary strength points and synergy effects to be exploited.
+At the end of ECHORD++, there are two viable technical solutions - ARSI and SIAR - with complementary strength points and synergy effects to be exploited.
 A lot of interesting technology has been developed and/or integrated in both projects.
 Both projects allow for the commercialization of technological components, such as wireless communications, sensors, data handling and analysis, robotics.
 Some solutions combined with the current systems used by service providers can already generate cash flow.
 Each separate value package can help the consortia to further increase the maturity level of the platforms and thus help them to arrive to the market sooner, in an easier and cheaper fashion, but more importantly help the market to understand the potential of the technology ARSI / SIAR are developing and be ready to accept an improved product.
 Linked to dissemination activities under Echord++, both consortia have received new proposals to replicate their solutions in other scenarios.